DeniaC5657/github-tutorial/README.md

 ## Initial Setup

 Ready to start coding!
 But don't know how to make an account!
 Don't worry I got you!
-1. Go to https://github.com/ , you should be on the Main Page
+1. Go to github website, you should be on the Main Page
 2. There will be a **'SIGN UP'** link in the top right corner of the Main Page
+3. There you will bring to a page that will let you enter your username, passwords and email.
+4. After you confirmed everything, you're ready to code!

 ---